Gabriel-Spinola/PokeGelo-CLI/README.md

 # PokeGelo-CLI
 PokeGelo-CLI is a command-line interface (CLI) tool designed to simplify sending HTTP requests, making it easier and more intuitive compared to using curl.
 With PokeGelo-CLI, you can send HTTP requests by providing a JSON file containing the request and its body.
 This tool is especially useful for testing APIs, debugging, and automating HTTP requests.
+Inspired by [Quaezo](https://github.com/zahash/quaeso/tree/main)

 ## Features
 - Send HTTP requests using a JSON file.